PromyLOPh/guix-hpc-website/getting-started.md

 Occasionally you’ll want to customize the way packages are built.
-[From the command line](https://www.gnu.org/software/guix/manual/html_node/Package-Transformation-Options.html), you can make apply transformations, such as replacing one dependency with another one in the dependency graph.
+[From the command line](https://www.gnu.org/software/guix/manual/html_node/Package-Transformation-Options.html), you can apply transformations, such as replacing one dependency with another one in the dependency graph.
 The example below replaces `openmpi` with `openmpi-thread-multiple` in the dependency graph of `mumps-openmpi`: